 - Combine this trip with a visit to the Souli watermills for lunch, and/or with a longer stay in Parga.
 (Coming soon)

 - The trail through the river is not accessible for people in a wheelchair or who have difficulty walking.
 Do you still want to enjoy the waters of Acheron?
-Contact a rafting or kayak company, or simply enjoy a meal at the river’s shores.
+Contact a rafting or kayak company in the area, or simply enjoy a meal at the river’s shores.

 - Enjoy the nature and peace on your trip to Acheron, the entrance of the Greek underworld!